author

 1732–1808

-He served in the Stamp Act Congress, the Continental Congress, and later as president of both Delaware and Pennsylvania.
-Although he was more cautious than some of his contemporaries and did not sign the Declaration of Independence, he played a major part in the founding era and signed the United States Constitution in 1787.
+He served in the Stamp Act Congress, the Continental Congress, and later held office in both Delaware and Pennsylvania.
+Although he did not sign the Declaration of Independence, he remained committed to the American cause and later signed the U.S. Constitution, leaving a reputation as a careful thinker who preferred unity and measured action over dramatic gestures.